qLSLab/microFIM/README.md

 * Step 5: **creation of the pattern table** - similar to a taxa table, the pattern table describe the presence-absence of a pattern in the samples analysed.
 A CSV file is obtained.
 The script to obtain the pattern table is [script_5_generatepatterntable.py](script_5_generatepatterntable.py).

 * Step 6: **visualization of results** - from the pattern table, plot can be obtained.
 In particular, bar plot, scatter plot and heatmap are available.
 The standard output is SVG and HTML format.
 The script to generate visualizations is [script_6_generateplots.py](script_6_generateplots.py).

+## Contacts
+For any doubt, please contact g.agostinetto@campus.unimib.it

 ## Cite us
 Link